jaclu/my_tmux_conf/README.md

 with the plugins you use.
 Otherwise just drop your current plugin handling into the content method along the rest of your current setup.

+## Test/Devel env

+If this env variable is set: `T2_ENV=1` the config file created will use C-W as prefix and not accept ~/tmux.conf as config file, you would have to supply an alternate config file.
+This tmux instance will be able to run independent of the main tmux, either inside or standalone.
+Ideal for testing out new configs, and even run a different version of tmux for compatiblity tests.

 ## host name based config

 I normally start tmux with myt (in tools) it compiles a fresh tmux.conf based on hostname.